SE-PRG/azmitool/README.md

 Read more [here](Windows.md).

 ## How it works

-All Azure authentication is completely transparent VM user or for a running script.
+All Azure authentication is completely transparent for VM user or for a running script.
+Authentication is not attached for a user running the command, but actually to VM and its managed identity.
 There is no need to keep any secrets in the code or on the system, or to rotate and distribute them.

 Azmi is utilizing managed identities to authenticate against Azure AD and obtain access token.
 This token is then sent to specified resource together with request for specific action (read/write data).

 ![azmi - how it works](img/azmi-explanation.png)